top of page

 Released: September 8, 2023

-Green Insight Japan, Inc. was again chosen as a recipient of the Shizuoka Prefectural grant to support university-based companies, this time for the 2023 fiscal year with the same subsidy amount.
-Its research subject is the improvement of tea plants by knockout-type genome editing.
+Green Insight Japan, Inc. was again chosen as a recipient of the Shizuoka Prefectural grant to support university-based companies, this time for the 2023 fiscal year, with the same subsidy amount.
+Its research focus is improving tea plants through knockout-type genome editing.
 They sincerely thank Shizuoka Prefecture for this opportunity and want to meet its expectations.
-There are 9 T Japanese yen (approx. 61 B US dollars) in the world market of tea consumption, and decaf tea with the same taste as non-decaf one is highly needed.
+There are 9 trillion Japanese yen (approximately 61 billion US dollars) in the global tea market, and decaf tea with the same taste as non-decaf tea is in high demand.
 The research will be done in collaboration with the Tea Science Center at the University of Shizuoka.

 The Incubating and Promoting New Industry Organization, The Shizuoka Chamber of Commerce and Industry, Supports This Company's Project